Inference on high-dimensional implicit dynamic models using a guided intermediate resampling filter: Introduction

-\citet{beskos2014stability, beskos2014error} applied the annealed importance sampling proposed by \citet{neal2001annealed} to high dimensional filtering and investigated its theoretical properties.
+\citet*{beskos2014stability} and \citet*{beskos2014error} theoretically investigated the approach of using the annealed importance sampling method by \citet{neal2001annealed} for particle filtering in high dimensions.
 The annealed importance sampling method introduces a series of bridging distributions between observations.
-These bridging densities are set proportional to a fractional power of the desired target density.
+These bridging densities are usually set proportional to a fractional power of the desired target density.
 Between two adjacent importance resampling, the particles are transformed according to a transition kernel whose stationary distribution equals the target bridging distribution.
 These transition kernels provide mixing that helps maintain the stability of the particle approximations.
-The authors gave stability results for the case where the original high dimensional latent process is composed of many copies of independent and identically distributed (IID) one dimensional processes.
-In particular, \citet{beskos2014stability} showed that the importance weights are non-degenerate as the dimension goes to infinity even with fixed particle size. \citet{beskos2014error} showed that both the $L^2$ error of the filter estimates and the variance of the likelihood estimates are bounded uniformly in the space dimension.
-However, a major drawback of this approach is the absence of the plug-and-play property.
-Annealed importance sampling requires evaluable analytic expression of the density of the one-step transition in order to build artificial transition kernels between bridging distributions.
+The authors gave stability results for the case where the original high-dimensional latent process is composed of many copies of independent and identically distributed (IID) one dimensional processes and the number of bridging steps is equal to the space dimension.
+In particular, \citet*{beskos2014stability} showed that the annealed importance weights are non-degenerate as the dimension goes to infinity even with fixed particle size. \citet*{beskos2014error} showed that both the $L^2$ error of the filter estimates and the variance of the corresponding likelihood estimates are bounded uniformly in the space dimension.
+Their approach and our GIRF method have a similarity in the use of intermediate propagation and resampling steps and in the fact that the number of intermediate steps is equal to the space dimension.
+However, their approach is not applicable to implicitly defined models because analytically tractable transition densities are required.

-\citet{beskos2017stable} studied the case where the spatial structure of the model can be hierarchically factorized and investigated the possibility of overcoming the COD.
+\citet{beskos2017stable} studied a high-dimensional filtering algorithm in the case where the spatial structure of the model can be hierarchically factorized.
 Specifically, they assumed that the one step transition density is given, or can be well approximated, by a product of functions of increasing collections of latent variables.
 The theoretical results they obtained by considering a few simple IID cases show that filtering can be stable when the number of particles increases linearly with the space dimension.
 These promising results provide insights into what might be achieved in more general cases.